The short answer

 Starting medication-assisted treatment can feel overwhelming, especially if you have never been to an outpatient clinic before.
-The good news is that your first Suboxone appointment is designed to be straightforward, respectful, and focused entirely on your needs.
+Your first Suboxone appointment is designed to be straightforward, respectful, and focused entirely on your needs.
 Knowing what to expect ahead of time can make the experience much easier.

 Before Your Visit